nicholas-barboutis/partners_igia_microservice_template/NUGET_README.md

 **SPRING__PROFILES__ACTIVE**
 *Converts to required spring variable: spring:profiles:active*.

-**EUREKA__INSTANCE__PORT**
-*Converts to required spring variable: spring:instance:port*.
-The port to listen for http traffic.

 **SPRING__CLOUD__CONFIG__LABEL**
 *Converts to required spring variable: spring:cloud:config:label*.

-**EUREKA__CLIENT__SERVICEURL__DEFAULTZONE**
-*Converts to required spring variable: spring:client:serviceUrl:defaultZone*.
-The url to the Eureka server.
-The url format includes the username and password used to connect to the eureka server.
-For example when running the default jHipster register <http://admin:admin@localhost:8761/config>

 *Note: In the dotnet environment the double underscore (__) is changed to the colon (:).
 This conversion is required by Spring.*